UC Sampdoria: From La Dominante to Sampdoria (1927–1946)

-At the end of the 1926–27 season, Sampierdarenese and Andrea Doria merged for the first time under the name La Dominante by fascist authorities.
+A process of unification of the many professional football teams in Italy was started by the Fascist government.
+Particularly in 1927 multiple smaller clubs where merged into one all over the country.
+Among many other similar examples, four teams based in Rome merged and became AS Roma.
+Similarly, at the end of the 1926–27 season Sampierdarenese and Andrea Doria merged for the first time under the name La Dominante.

-Wearing green and black striped shirts, La Dominante Genova were admitted to the first ever season of Serie B, where they finished third, just missing out on promotion.
-The next season, under the name Foot Ball Club Liguria, they had a disastrous year, finishing bottom of the table and suffering relegation.
+Wearing green and black striped shirts, La Dominante Genova lived a short life, having played just three championships, and was not particularly successful.
+The team was admitted to the 1927-28 Divisione Nazionale Group B, ending the season in 10th place.
+The next season was the last year of Divisione Nazionale, and Dominante finished in 10th place.
+Finally, in 1929 Dominante competed in the first-ever Serie B tournament where they finished third, just missing out on promotion.

+Dominante then absorbed the local team Corniglianese and competed in the 1930–31 Serie B under the name of Foot Ball Club Liguria.
+The team did not do well, finishing in 18th place and suffering relegation to Prima Divisione.

-Because of this, both Sampierdarenese and Andrea Doria reverted to their previous names as separate clubs.
-Sampierdarenese were back in Serie B for the 1932–33 season and finished in the upper part.
-The following year, they were crowned champions and were promoted into Serie A for the first time.
-Andrea Doria, on the other hand, battled out the 1930s down in Serie C.
+Both Sampierdarenese and Andrea Doria reverted to their previous names in 1931 as separate clubs.
+In the span of just a few years Sampierdarenese then climbed up from Prima Divisione to Serie B and finally Serie A. Ending up second in the Girone D of the 1931–32 Prima Divisione, they got promoted to Serie B. After the uneventful 1932–33 Serie B season, the team proceeded to win the 1933–34 Serie B championship and were promoted into Serie A for the first time.

 On 15 July 1937 Sampierdarenese absorbed Corniglianese and Rivarolese, with the club adopting the name Associazione Calcio Liguria.
 This saw them reach fifth place in Serie A in 1939.
 In the early 1940s, the club was relegated but bounced straight back up as Serie B champions in 1941.

 After World War II, both Andrea Doria and Sampierdarenese (the name Liguria was abolished in 1945) were competing in Serie A, but in a reverse of pre-war situations, Andrea Doria were now the top club out of the two.
 However, on 12 August 1946, a merger occurred to create Unione Calcio Sampdoria.

 The first chairman of this new club was Piero Sanguineti, but the ambitious entrepreneur Amedeo Rissotto soon replaced him, while the first team coach during this period was a man from Florence named Giuseppe Galluzzi.
 To illustrate the clubs would be equally represented in the new, merged club, a new kit was designed featuring the blue shirts of Andrea Doria and the white, red and black midsection of Sampierdarenese.
 In the same month of the merger, the new club demanded they should share the Stadio Luigi Ferraris ground with Genoa.
 An agreement was reached, and the stadium began hosting Genoa's and Sampdoria's home matches.